When Orbital sends a webhook (an HTTP POST to your notifyUrl

 X-Orbital-Timestamp: 2025-09-02T12:00:00Z

-1. Verify Signature with Orbital Public key. : This is the Orbital public key that you can use to check and verify if the signature is real.
+- Get the Orbital Public key : This is the public key that corresponds to Orbital's private signing key.
+You'll need this to verify the signature.
 See full key above.

 -----BEGIN PUBLIC KEY-----